StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 ### Example: Cherokee ###

 You have to use a font that supports Cherokee (e.g. Code2000).
+The story of the Cherokee script is definitely worth [reading about](http://en.wikipedia.org/wiki/Cherokee#Language_and_writing_system "Cherokee").

 	r3, err := regexp.Compile(`\p{Cherokee}`)
 	if r3.MatchString("This is all ᏯᏰᏱᏲᏳᏴ to me.") == true {